gagle/node-binary-reader/README.md

 <a name="diagrams"></a>
 __How it works?__

-To make the things easy there are 5 cases depending on the buffer position and the range of the bytes that you want to read.
+To make the things easier there are 5 cases depending on the buffer position and the range of the bytes that you want to read.
 These cases only apply if the buffer size is smaller than the file size, otherwise the file is stored into memory, so only one i/o call is done.

 Suppose a buffer size of 5 bytes (green background).
 The pointer `p` is the cursor and it points to the first byte.